• DESIGN

 CHALLENGES AND OPPORTUNITIES

-While the focus on technical skills is crucial, it is often overemphasized at the cost of soft skills such as effective communication, conflict resolution, preventing harassment, stress management, time management, among others.
-This gap can also play into the problems of psychological, verbal, and physical abuse in factories, negatively impacting workers’ wellbeing.
-Acknowledging that good managers play a key role in affecting worker satisfaction and wellbeing, and given the importance of effective management in enabling a safe and productive environment for workers, we hypothesize that a key lever firms can use to improve the workplace environment and raise productivity is to invest in the provision of soft skills training.
+Supervisors are often the most consistent point of contact for blue-collar workers.
+While the focus on their technical skills is crucial, soft skills such as effective communication, conflict resolution, preventing harassment, stress management, time management, among others tend to be underemphasized.
+This gap can also increase psychological, verbal, and physical abuse in factories.
+Acknowledging that good managers play a key role in affecting worker productivity and wellbeing, we hypothesize that a key lever firms can use to improve the workplace environment and raise productivity is to invest in the provision of soft skills training.

 RESEARCH QUESTION